tock/tock/doc/wg/core/notes/core-notes-2021-02-12.md

  - alistair: we should be able to make decisions for this based on how much overhead there really is, right?
  - johnathan: per syscall or total? e.g. adding to command will add thousands to the applicaiton
  - alistair: right, thinking total; agree with the memop example
- - hudson: I suspect it might be challenging to have a general policy on this; can we trust the kernel to return valid error codes, yes, but are ther _other_ issues, e.g. alignment, that I as a reviewer will need to think about?
+ - hudson: I suspect it might be challenging to have a general policy on this; can we trust the kernel to return valid error codes, yes, but are there _other_ issues, e.g. alignment, that I as a reviewer will need to think about?
  - johnthan: I can definitely comment these better; plus in the future these will all be unit tested under MIRI
  - leon: part of why might help these questions is the boundaries, i.e. the raw_syscalls which close?
  - johnathan: actually raw_syscalls is the *farthest* of all of the crates under discussion here; if you're comfortable with those, comfortable with all